TANRININresulu/Fusion_Battery/README.md

 # With Permission Of THE GOD ; New Complete Formula For Time-Space Relationed Convertions From Magnetism To Electricity

-IN THE NAME OF ALLAH RAHMAN RAHİM
+IN THE NAME OF THE GOD THE COMPASSIONATE THE MERCIFUL

 If ALLAH Gives Permission, [Thing](https://raw.githubusercontent.com/19x334/Fusion_Battery/main/FURKAN%20WISDOM%2019%20Fusion%20Battery%20Dabba%20Irradiation%20Accelerator%20Space%20Mining.pdf) That ALLAH Has Wished No Power Except With ALLAH.